jjarmoc/jarmoc.com/_posts/2013-10-14-open-redirect-in-gov-for-eight-years.markdown

 <
 ```

 Some time has passed since all this was written, and it seems govbenefits.gov is no more.
 All visits to the site now redirect with a 301 Moved Permanently response to benefits.gov.
-So to the vulnerable URL cited by News.com redirects to the newer beneftis.gov branding.
+So to, the vulnerable URL cited by News.com redirects to the newer benefits.gov branding.

 Interestingly, the Location header it gives is malformed.
 Their redirect seems to strip the first / that trails the hostname, so it probably breaks a good number of legitimate links, bookmarks, etc.  as well.
 This effectively means that the redirect will only work for bare requests to govbenefits.gov without any path or file name following.